CyberSecAI/CyberSecAI.github.io/docs/NotebookLM/NotebookLM_Attack.md

 The MITRE ATTACK Tactics and Techniques are available online at https://attack.mitre.org/tactics/enterprise/ as 1 webpage for each of the 14 Tactics.

-* However, loading these webpages (or the "Version Permalink" pages did not work).
+* However, loading these webpages (or the "Version Permalink" pages) into NotebookLM did not work.

 MITRE ATTACK is also available as an Excel file from https://attack.mitre.org/resources/attack-data-and-tools/

  * https://attack.mitre.org/docs/enterprise-attack-v15.1/enterprise-attack-v15.1.xlsx
+ * Note: The data is also available as [JSON](https://raw.githubusercontent.com/mitre/cti/master/enterprise-attack/enterprise-attack.json).

-So we can convert that to a text file as follows:
+So we can convert that to a text file and load those as follows:

 1. Open the [Excel file](https://attack.mitre.org/docs/enterprise-attack-v15.1/enterprise-attack-v15.1.xlsx)
 2. For the tabs we want (e.g. Tactics, Techniques, Mitigations), delete the columns we don't want